rignatev/DoRemotely/README.md

 # DoRemotely
-The PowerShell script processes the collection of hosts and on each runs dolets (powershell scripts) via PSSession.
+This PowerShell script handles the collection of hosts, running 'dolets' (powershell scripts) through PSSession on each one.
-Each dolet returns the result of its work.
-The results are saved in files and in the summary report.
+The results of run are returned be every 'dolet' instance.
+Then results are saved to file and summary report.

 ## Requirements for use:
 * PowerShell V3